Learning-Driven Exploration for Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is a sub-field of machine learning where an agent interacts with an environment of unknown dynamics.
-The objective of any RL algorithm is to learn a policy that maximizes the cumulative reward obtained by the agent.
-Since the agent does not begin with perfect knowledge of the environment dynamics, it has to learn solving the task through trials and errors.
-This gives rise to fundamental trade-off between exploration vs exploitation.
-Exploration is the process in which the agent learns novel information about the environment, typically through reducing its uncertainty about attainable rewards and the environment dynamics.
-The new knowledge acquired through exploration may offer long-term gains.
-In exploitation, on the other hand, the agent maximizes its reward using the knowledge it already has about the environment.
+Reinforcement learning (RL) is a sub-field of machine learning where an agent interacts with its environment to learn a policy that maximizes the cumulative reward over a horizon.
+Since the agent does not begin with perfect knowledge of the environment dynamics, it has to learn solving the task through the process of exploration, thus, giving rise to the fundamental trade-off between exploration vs exploitation.
 A long-standing problem in RL is to find ways to achieve better trade-off between exploration and exploitation.

 In this work, we argue that state dependent action values can provide valuable information to the agent about its learning progress in a state.
-We use the concept of entropy from information theory to quantify agent's learning in a state and subsequently make decision whether to explore in a state based on it.
+We use the concept of entropy from information theory to quantify agent's learning in a state and the algorithm subsequently decides whether to explore in a state based on it.
 This minimizes the prospects of unnecessary exploration while still exploring the poorly explored regions of the state space.